29988122/Fate-Grand-Order_Lua/README.md

 However by planning ahead, wrote commands for many rounds(putting a lot of zeros), you can prevent the script accidently clicked the skills that were still on cooldown.

-Also, you can have a band-aid fix by casting skills only on the 1st servant(a1,d1,f1, etc).
-By doing so, the script will click cancel when the skill's on cooldown, preventing stuck.

 ### Chaldea Combat Uniform: Order Change
 Order Change from Chaldea Combat Uniform allows you to exchange servants during battle.
 By inserting ```x``` into user-predefined strings, you can make your ```Skill_Command``` more flexible: